 When do courses begin?

-Undergraduate and Postgraduate courses generally start in September - in 2018/18 most will start the week commencing Monday 10 September 2018.
+Undergraduate and Postgraduate courses generally start in September 2019-2020 and most courses will start the week commencing Monday 9th September 2019.
 At the beginning of September students will receive confirmation of the course start date and details from the School of Lifelong Learning School Office via letter and email.

 Note: courses will run subject to sufficient numbers of students applying.
 If a course has to be cancelled we will make every effort to offer students an alternative course or refund students the full tuition fee.